trckster/termorize/README.md

 # Todo list

+1. With some probability send one question to repeat words with 100%.
-1. Multi-language support.
+2. Multi-language support.
-2. Fix problem with questions for words that are translated equally
+3. Fix problem with questions for words that are translated equally.
-3. Translations mass upload.
+4. Translations mass upload.
-4. Fix .env creation inside Dockerfiles
+5. Fix .env creation inside Dockerfiles.